Click for homepage

 Voice encryption unit - wanted item

-KY-57 was a wide-band secure voice (WBSV) encryption unit, developed in the mid-1970s by the US National Security Agency (NSA) as replacement for the NESTOR cryptographic products, such as the KY-38.
-It was suitable for use with a wide range of military radios and telehone lines.
-As part of the VINSON family of devices, it was the main crypto 'workhorse' of the US Army during the 1980s.
-Even today, many radios and voice encryption devices are still backward compatible with the KY-57.
-The device is also known as TSEC/KY-57 and as NSN 5810-00-434-3644.
+TSEC/KY-57 is a wide-band secure voice (WBSV) encryption unit, developed in the mid-1970s by the US National Security Agency (NSA) as replacement for NESTOR cryptographic products like the KY-38.
+It was used with a wide range of military radios and over analogue telehone lines (POTS).
+As part of the VINSON family of devices, it was the main crypto workhorse of the US Army during the 1980s.
+Even today, many military radio sets and voice encryption units are still backwards compatible with the KY-57.
+Also known by its National Stock Number NSN 5810-00-434-3644.

 The KY-57 uses the GCHQ/NSA-developed Type-1 SAVILLE cryptographic algorithm.
 When used in combination with a radio transceiver, such as the SINCGARS non-ICOM RT-1439/VRC, the KY-57 allows signal fades or losses for up to 12 seconds without losing synchronization.